-Monitoring the health of your business is a priority.
+Monitoring the health of your business with a regular business health check is a priority.
 Aside from day-to-day management, there are a variety of areas a business needs to proactively and regularly consider to ensure all that you have worked for and grown remains viable and healthy.

 Just like your annual medical check-up where your doctor will cover a range of key areas to ensure your overall wellbeing, regularly checking the health of your business will keep it running at its best.
 By keeping tabs on some fundamentals that may well fall outside your normal day-to-day management, you can ensure your business remains in good shape, and address any areas of concern that may arise in a very timely manner.